gitops-tools/tekton-ci/README.md

    tasks.
  * Configurability of volume creation.
  * Provide the hook ID as an "execution ID" to improve traceability.
+ * Watch for ending runs and delete the volume mount - this is tricky without deleting the pipelinerun that is using it too.
  * ~~Support for secrets to validate incoming Webhooks.~~
  * ~~Support for parallelism via build matrices.~~
  * ~~Allow passing params from the Tekton task mechanism through to the Task.~~